Contact US NOTIFY ME INFORMATION SESSION

 3. Who is eligible to apply?

-The program is open to all Jewish young adults who are currently college sophomores (2nd year), juniors (3rd year) or seniors (4th year).
+The program is open to all Jewish young adults who are currently college sophomores (2nd year), juniors (3rd year) or seniors (4th year) and for those from the southern hemisphere or Germany, up to one year after completing an undergraduate degree.
 Those graduating must be committed to graduate programs or full-time employment in the fall after graduation.
 Students who attend university full time at an Israel based university are not eligible for the global Birthright Israel Excel fellowship.
 Students should be pursuing a well-rounded academic background with relevant coursework related to their desired internships.
 Candidates must demonstrate academic strength.
 U.S applicants are required to have a minimum 3.2 GPA (or equivalent for international students), strong standardized test scores (if applicable), demonstrated leadership skills, and a high energy level.
-Eligible individuals are those who identify as Jewish and have at least one Jewish grandparent, or have completed Jewish conversion through a recognized Jewish denomination.
+Eligible individuals are those who identify as Jewish and have at least one Jewish parent or have completed Jewish conversion through a recognized Jewish denomination.

 4. When is the application deadline?